In Estonia I am perceived as Russian, in Russia I am Estonian

 There are significant differences between living in Russia and Estonia.
 There are more problems and difficulties that people in Russia have to deal with that keeps them busy.
 I was impressed that generally people live in quite good living conditions, considering that they are making less than Estonia's average salary.
 Some have two or even three jobs, or drive a taxi on the weekends, just to make ends meet.
 Residents of Estonia don't have this desire to earn more.
 On average, they make €600 per month, in the best case scenario they earn €800-900 and do not look for more.

 Living in Estonia is much more comfortable than in Russia.
+Here we have better infrastructure and easier connections with state institutions.

 I don't have to spend hours queuing in order to sign something; I just go to the website of the ministry and fulfill all the documents I need online.
 Once, I spent an entire day registering with the city while I was visiting my extended family in Saratov.
 I remember having problems with traffic police in Russia who were asking for a bribe.
 Here in Estonia we sometimes have cases of police brutality but, nevertheless, I always know they are protecting us not trying to make a profit out of bribes(to cash in).